 - We will develop teacher capacity by planning collaboratively using a consistent, structured approach.

 Whilst it is recognised that students progress through the learning continuum from Foundation to Year 10, students do develop and learn at individual rates.
 They may achieve particular levels earlier or later than the designated timeframes.
-Learning support, intervention and extension programs are offered to students to scaffold their individual learning, as required.

 Home Learning Procedures